-- ΔV{OUT} (V) is the amount of peak to peak voltage ripple at the power supply output - R{ESR} (Ω) is the series resistance of the output capacitor - f{SW}(Hz) is the switching frequency - C{OUT} (F) is the output capacitance used in the design
+Where, ΔV{OUT} (V) is the amount of peak to peak voltage ripple at the power supply output, R{ESR} (Ω) is the series resistance of the output capacitor, $f{SW}(Hz)$ is the switching frequency, and C{OUT} (F) is the output capacitance used in the design.
 The amount of output ripple that can be tolerated is application specific; however a general recommendation is to keep the output ripple less than 1% of the rated output voltage.
 Keep in mind ceramic capacitors are sometimes preferred because they have very low ESR; however, depending on package and voltage rating of the capacitor the value of the capacitance can drop significantly with applied voltage.
 The output capacitor selection will also affect the output voltage droop during a load transient.
-The peak droop on the output voltage during a load transient is dependent on many factors; however, a best case approximation of the transient droop ignoring loop bandwidth can be obtained using the following equation.
+The peak droop on the output voltage during a load transient is dependent on many factors; however, an approximation of the transient droop ignoring loop bandwidth can be obtained using Equation 5.

-$$V{\text{DROOP}} = \Delta I{\text{OUTSTEP}} \times R{\text{ESR}} + \frac{L \times \Delta I{\text{OUTSTEP}}^2}{C{\text{OUT}} \times (V{\text{IN}} - V{\text{OUT}})}$$
+$$V{DROOP} = \Delta I{OUTSTEP} \times R{ESR} + \frac{L \times \Delta I{OUTSTEP}^{2}}{C{OUT} \times (V{IN} - V{OUT})}$$ (5)

-- C{OUT} (F) is the minimum required output capacitance

-- L (H) is the value of the inductor

-- V{DROOP} (V) is the output voltage drop ignoring loop bandwidth considerations

-- ΔI{OUTSTEP} (A) is the load step change

-- R{ESR} (Ω) is the output capacitor ESR

-- V{IN} (V) is the input voltage

-- V{OUT} (V) is the set regulator output voltage

-Both the tolerance and voltage coefficient of the capacitor needs to be examined when designing for a specific output ripple or transient drop target.
+Where, C{OUT} (F) is the minimum required output capacitance, L (H) is the value of the inductor, V{DROOP} (V) is the output voltage drop ignoring loop bandwidth considerations, $\Delta I{OUTSTEP}$ (A) is the load step change, R{ESR} (Ω) is the output capacitor ESR, V{IN} (V) is the input voltage, and V{OUT} (V) is the set regulator output voltage.
+Both the tolerance and voltage coefficient of the capacitor should be examined when designing for a specific output ripple or transient droop target.

-INPUT CAPACITOR SELECTION (CIN)
+INPUT CAPACITOR SELECTION

 Good quality input capacitors are necessary to limit the ripple voltage at the VIN pin while supplying most of the switch current during the on-time.
 In general it is recommended to use a ceramic capacitor for the input as they provide both a low impedance and small footprint.
 One important note is to use a good dielectric for the ceramic capacitor such as X5R or X7R.
-These provide better over temperature performance and minimize the DC voltage derating that occurs on Y5V capacitors.
-For most applications, a 22 μ F, X5R, 6.3V input capacitor is sufficient; however, additional capacitance may be required if the connection to the input supply is far from the PVIN pins.
-The input capacitor should be placed as close as possible PVIN and PGND pins of the device.
+These provide better over temperature performance and also minimize the DC voltage derating that occurs on Y5V capacitors.
+The input capacitors should be placed as close as possible to the VIN and GND pins on both sides of the device.